yjk16/cicd/CICD.md

 ----

-### 9. To connect GibHub repo with Jenkins using ssh key
+### 9. To connect GitHub repo with Jenkins using ssh key

 1. Go to the Github repo that you require (in this case cicd-with-jenkins)
 2. Go to `settings`